Charles & Colvard

 Charles & Covard was the first company to produce and sell synthetic moissanite, under U.S. patent US5723391 A, first filed by C3 Inc., North Carolina.
-The gemstones are made from silicon carbide crystals, supplied under an exclusive agreement from fellow North Carolina company Cree Inc. since 2014.
+The gemstones are made from silicon carbide crystals, supplied under an exclusive agreement from Cree Inc. since 2014.

 In June 2019 the company netted $10 million from a secondary public offering.

 In March 2020, the company was notified that they were at risk of being delisted on NASDAQ, as their share price had been consistently below $1.

 Don O'Connell was announced CEO in May 2020, taking over after Suzanne T. Miglucci's resignation.
 The announcement came days after reporting their quarterly earnings, which included a $5.3 million writeoff.
 O'Connell's base salary is $335,000, and Miglucci's was $278,000.

 As part of the COVID-19 pandemic, the company received a $965,000 federally backed small business loan from Newtek Small Business Finance as part of the Paycheck Protection Program.
 WCNC highlighted the company, and publicly traded companies that received loans before privately held small businesses did.
 WCNC also noted some publicly traded companies had returned their loan amidst scrutiny.
 The company had furloughed about half of their employees on April 13, 2020.
 The company also has had a $5 million line of credit since 2018, which remains available.

 Subsidiary companies and brands include 'Classic Moissanite', 'Forever Brilliant', 'Survivor Collection', 'Hearts & Arrows', 'Moissanite.com' and 'Lulu Avenue'.